 If you’re comfortable modifying your blog’s code, you can add a timestamping feature manually.
 Timestamping can be achieved using either PHP or CSS.
 Just remember to back up your blog’s files, including its database, before modifying its code.
 Otherwise, you run the risk of breaking your blog’s functionality.
 With a backup copy available, you can rest your blog to its original condition if the timestamping feature breaks some or all of its functionality.

 Timestamping your blog posts will help you win visitors’ trust while increasing your blog’s rankings and exposure in the search results.
-Rather than displaying original publish dates, though, you should display the date on whey your blog posts were last updated.
+Rather than displaying original publish dates, though, you should display the date when your blog posts were last updated.
 Visitors will view your blog posts as being more relevant if you use this format for the timestamps.